DevanshTomar188/Infosys_Springboard_Internship/README.md

 # InternshipRepo
-This repository contains serverless functions written by interns during their internship.
+This repository contains serverless functions and cricket score api written by interns during their internship.

 ## By - DEVANSH TOMAR
 ## 1-AWS Lambda API Link for getLicenseByLicenseNumber